 - Have an exit strategy.

-Following in that model equity firm Actis and partners including Game are to develop Garden City which will include homes, an events arena, and the largest retail mall in East Africa.
+Garden City: The real estate sector in Nairobi is attracting more PE interest, and Actis’ portfolio includes ten institutional quality assets in seven countries in sub-Saharan Africa.
+Following in that model, equity firm Actis and partners including Game are to develop Garden City which will include homes, an events arena, and the largest retail mall in East Africa.
 It has already attracted MassMart from South Africa and it will break ground in December 2012.

-Other Mega project opportunities
+Other Mega project opportunities:

-Railway prime real estate: The Kenya Railways Corporation plans to develop 385 acres of prime real estate land in Nairobi, Mombasa, and Kisumu, and is seeking investors to build hotels, residential housing, light industries and shopping malls.
+Railway prime real estate: The Kenya Railways Corporation plans to develop 385 acres of prime real estate land in Nairobi, Mombasa and Kisumu, and is seeking investors to build hotels, residential housing, light industries and shopping malls.

 Kisumu Floatel: A project is seeking investors to establish a luxury passenger vessel as a 5-star floating hotel on Lake Victoria that will accommodate 80 passengers.